 Emmer Flour: It is produced from Emmer or hulled wheat and it’s used mostly for bread making.
 It is an ancient grain very similar to einkorn.
 It contains gluten and is eaten mostly as the whole grain.
 Emmer is also called farro.

 - The English word flour is originally a variant of the word flower, and both words derive from the Old French fleur or flour, which had the literal meaning “blossom” and a figurative meaning “the finest”.
 The phrase fleur de farine meant “the finest part of the meal”.

 - Flour dust suspended in air is explosive – as in any mixture of a finely powdered flammable substance with air.

-- In Denmark, rye is used to make a dark, dense sourdough bread called Rugbrød that’s part of the healthy Nordic diet.
+- In Denmark, they use rye to make a dark, dense sourdough bread called Rugbrød that’s part of the healthy Nordic diet.

 - You can find emmer bread in the Netherlands and in Switzerland.

 - Khorasan refers to historical region in modern-day Afghanistan and Iran and parts of central Asia.
 It is also known as Oriental Wheat.